QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df
 ```

-Population is in thousands, let's revert to single units
+The `population` variable is in thousands, let's revert to single units

 ```{code-cell} python3
 df['population'] = df['population'] * 1e3